linuxcaffe/tw-subtask-sh/README.md

 Note the trailing task ID, and no other parameters.

-Called with an ID and no other params, the next (in order of entry time-stamp) sub-task (annotation that starts with "[ ] ") of 142 is invoked ($ task add $WHATEVER_YOU_WROTE) and the "checkbox" is upgraded to "[o] ".
-Once a sub-task has been invoked, it becomes it's own, actual task, and a dependency of the original task.
+Called with an ID and no other params, the next (in order of entry time-stamp) sub-task (annotation that starts with "[ ] ") of 142 is invoked ($ task add $WHATEVER_YOU_WROTE).
+To override the timestamp order, use the -a flag (alpha-numeric).
+Once a sub-task has been invoked, it becomes it's own, actual task, the "checkbox" is upgraded to "[o] " and the new task becomes a dependency of the original task.

 ### Listing subtasks